PenRed/PenRed/README.md

 ### Use package managers

-PenRed can be installed via a *rpm* package using the *yum* and *dnf* package managers.
-However, the number of supported distributions is very limited, but we will add more packages, including *deb* files, soon.

-All these packages can be found at the repository
+PenRed can be installed via a *rpm* or *deb* package using the corresponding package managers.
+However, not all distributions are supported.
+For suppoerted distributions, these packages can be found at the repository

 > https://github.com/PenRed/packages